DFE-Digital/education-benchmarking-and-insights/documentation/architecture/achecitecture-decision-records/decision-option-template.md

-# Decision - template
+# Decision Title

-## Introduction

-This document tracks each technical decision made, along with the rationale and alternatives considered (where applicable).
-The decision process is shown below:
+## Context and Problem Statement

+Describe the context of the decision that needs to be made

-## Evaluation
+## Considered Options

+List the options that are being considered, and the evaluation of each (if required)

 | Criteria | Comment | Tech choice 1 | Tech choice 2 |
 |:--------:|:--------|:---------------:|:-----------:|
 | Criteria 1 | Some rationale on why the score | 4 | 5 |
 |Total||4|5|

-## Conclusion
+## Decision Outcome

-//TODO: Add a conclusion, summarising which technology will be selected and why
+Describe the chosen option and the rationale behind the decision

-## Considerations on selected technology
+### Considerations on selected technology

 //TODO: Add considerations specific to the domain and the selected technology.
 This might include things like how it will scale or be secured in the environment specfic to this project.